sboysel/fredr/README.md

 ### Setting the FRED API key

-Load `fredr` and set FRED API key in working directory.
+Load `fredr` and set a FRED API key in the working directory.
 You must first [obtain a FRED API key](https://research.stlouisfed.org/docs/api/api_key.html).
 It is also recommended to reveiw the [FRED API Terms of Use](https://research.stlouisfed.org/docs/api/terms_of_use.html).